-Option 1: Every day of the week Wear Full Black Leather shoes that double as a sport shoe.
+Every day of the week wear full black leather shoes that double as a sport shoe.

 Wear these every day of the week and meet the needs for PE/Sport practical activities as well as the WHS requirements in a practical work classroom and science lab.
-With this option, only one pair of school shoes is required.